Planning a trip to Florence Italy? The three palaces of the Medici family are among Florence’s top attractions.

 In particular, he painted massive frescos depicting the The Battle of Marciano, in which Florence triumphed over rivals Pisa and Siena.
 Vasari also painted the 39 gilded ceiling panels, telling the life story of Cosimo I.

-On the second floor are the sumptuously decorated private rooms of the Medici.
-The five rooms and two loggias of the Apartment of the Elements were the private rooms of Cosimo I.
+A real highlight are the five rooms and two loggias of the Apartment of the Elements.
+These were the private rooms of Cosimo I.

 In the Hall of Lilies, you can admire Donatello’s groundbreaking Judith and Holofernes sculpture The Hall of Lilies is a stunning example of early Renaissance interior decoration.
 It’s spectacularly decorated with gilded coffered ceilings with gold on blue fleur de lis, the symbol of Florence.

 The Palazzo Vecchio was famously the scene of one of Renaissance Florence’s most brutal tales.
 In 1478, the Pazzi family tried, but failed, to oust the ruling Medici family in a coup.
 They plotted to kill both Lorenzo the Magnificent (Cosimo’s grandson) and his brother Giuliano.